shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 * Use `alt text` and figure captions.
 This details what an image is trying to convey.

 * An introductory sentence should precede most images.

+* For UML diagrams use [Mermaid](https://mermaid.live/) to create one and add the diagram code in code block.

 ## File